snprim/ST558_project_1/README.md

     ## $total
     ## [1] 105

+This function retrieves season records from one specific team, and therefore you need to provide the `franchiseId` as an argument.
+The ID can be found using `getFran` or `getFranTeamTot`.
 /site/api/franchise-season-records?cayenneExp=franchiseId=ID (Drill-down
-into season records for a speciﬁc franchise)
+into season records for a specific franchise)

 ``` r
 getFranSeaRec <- function(franID) {